kollihk/PepperMint/README.md

 ### Technology Stack

-The current version of peppermint() relies on the following to achieve key functionality:
+The current version of peppermint() relies on the following to achieve key functionalities:
 * Solidity: an object oriented programing langugage for implementing smart contracts on the Ethereum blockchain.

 * Python: a high level, interpreted, general-purpose programming language.